Heard County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to pick it up for you.

-• They need: Their valid driver's license, a signed authorization from you (allowing them to pick up the car), and the vehicle's title or registration.
+• They Need: Their valid driver's license, a signed authorization letter from you (allowing them to pick up the car), and the vehicle's title or registration.
+The authorization letter should clearly state their name and that you authorize them to pick up your vehicle.

 Understanding the costs associated with retrieving your vehicle is critical.
 These fees can add up quickly, so acting fast is essential.